 For 15 years members of the Centre, where canoeing had been the main sport, worked tirelessly to raise funds for the rebuilding.
 Despite two unsuccessful lottery applications, members and supporters of the club managed to raise over £100,000.
 In addition to the funds raised by the members, grant aid was forthcoming from Sport England, South Oxfordshire District Council and Henley Town Council.
 Following receipt of planning approval from Wokingham District Council, work at last began on rebuilding a new clubhouse, which was subsequently opened by HRH the Duke of Kent KG on 20 May 2008.

 The present Charity, named The Eyot Centre, was set up in 2003 with Thamesfield Youth Association continuing to hold the lease from Oxfordshire County Council.
-It is the home to two thriving paddle sports sections and a water rescue service for community events.
+It is home to a thriving membership taking part in water and land based activities.

 The emphasis has, from the beginning of the original bequest, been on activities for young people and this continues with the current plans for the future of the Centre.